DamianZaremba/damianzaremba.co.uk/content/_posts/2011-06-28-download-festival-hack.markdown

 - Scraper
 ---

-I didn't make it to download this year but the pictures look awesome, before they disappear into nowhere I wanted to grab a copy so I hacked up a bit of python to do some scraping and it works (not very well, but it was more of a 5min thing rather than a let's make a good job of it thing.).
+I didn't make it to download this year but the pictures look awesome, before they disappear into nowhere I wanted to grab a copy so I hacked up a bit of Python to do some scraping and it works (not very well, but it was more of a 5min thing rather than a let's make a good job of it thing.).
 Script is as below:
 {% highlight python %}
 #!/usr/bin/env python
 '''